Ott tree

 Simulacre

 Nowadays it is rarely used in Korea because of mass production and particular use.
-Today, we prefer a fast paced and easy life.
-The pace of modern life seems to be constantly accelerating-especially in Korea.
+Today, we prefer a fast-paced and easy life.
+The pace of modern life seems to be constantly accelerating-especially in South Korea.
 We are living in this fast-moving world.

-Now ott-chil craftsmanship is on the verge of dying out because many of the craftsmen who have traditionally made the ottchil are retiring, with no successors to take their place.
+Now ott-chil craftsmanship is on the verge of dying out because many of the craftsmen who have traditionally made the ott-chil are retiring, with no successors to take their place.
 This project is a form of tribute to the ott-chil craftsmen who poured their heart and soul into their work.
-So Seungbin Yang met ott-chil craftsmen in Korea and learned their skills in order to apply it to his work.
+Designer Seung Bin Yang met ott-chil craftsmen in South Korea and learned their skills in order to apply it to his work.
 Normally ott-chil is used on wooden products for finishing and protecting the surface.
-Because of the high price and value, traditional ott-chil has been used only for luxury furniture or utensil for rituals. (ancestor worship)
+Because of the high price and value, traditional ott-chil has been used only for luxury furniture or utensil for rituals.

-First, modelling 3D objects in digital.
-The created 3D object is then converted to 2D and planarized.
-It is finely cut using laser cutting and glued using the natural material, Bone Glue.
-After the form is made, it is painted using Ott (Natural Lacquer).
-Due to Ott’s unique nature, Ott is dried only when the humidity is between 65 and 85%, and the temperature is maintained at about 22 and 25 degrees.
-The dried Ott is sanded with sandpaper with a roughness of about 400.
-The sanded lacquer is once again raised by the Ott-chil layer, dried again, and sanded with finer sandpaper.
-Each layer is sanded with 400-500-600-700-800-900-1000-1200-1500-2000.
-Repeat this work 10-12 layers to produce the final result.
+First, the designer modelled the objects digitally.
+From the created 3D digital objects, this is then converted to 2D.
+It is finely cut using laser cutting and glued using the natural material: bone glue.
+After the form is made, it is painted using ott (natural lacquer).
+Due to ott’s unique nature, ott is dried only when the humidity is between 65 and 85%, and the temperature is maintained at about 22 and 25 degrees.
+The dried ott is sanded with sandpaper.
+The sanded lacquer is once again raised by the ott-chil layer, dried again, and sanded with finer sandpaper.
+Each layer is sanded with different grains of paper.
+This is repeated over 10-12 layers of ott to produce the final result.

 Ingredients